 This citation guide is based on the MLA Handbook for Writers of Research Papers (8th ed.).
 The contents are accurate to the best of our knowledge.

 Some examples illustrate Seneca Libraries' recommendations and should be viewed as modifications to the official MLA guidelines.

 Even if the source is in the public domain.
 Even when using the source is covered under fair use.
 Even if the material is released under a Creative Commons license that does not require attribution.
 Even when the source comes from social media, such as a Facebook or Tumblr post.

 For more information, check our the Copyright and Fair Use guide.

 NOTE: Sometimes, these automatically generated citations accidentally leave out information.
 Review the citations and make the necessary corrections.

-Some of our databases -- such as EBSCOhost, ProQuest, JSTOR, and Opposing Viewpoints in Context -- provide pre-formatted citations!
+Some of our databases -- such as EBSCOhost, ProQuest, JSTOR, and Gale in Context: Opposing Viewpoints -- provide pre-formatted citations!
 Look for a link or button called "Cite" or "Citation."